jpf905/Caesar-cipher-hacker/README.md

 # A Caesar Cipher Hacker

-A program can hack messages encrypted with the Caesar cipher.
+A program that can hack messages encrypted with the Caesar cipher.

 ## Description